 Intihuatana, an intricate celestial compass, marks one of the most remarkable aspects of Inca culture.
 Its name is Quechuan for ‘Hitching Post of the Sun’.
 The name alludes to the monument’s primary function.
 This stone structure, meticulously designed and carved, allowed the Inca to track the sun’s movement.

 Intihuatana’s intricate design allows it to not cast a shadow at noon.
 This occurrence only happens during the winter solstice.
 It provided the Incas with a clear solar calendar.
 The Intihuatana played an important role in the Inca spiritual beliefs.
-The Incas worshiped Inti, the Andean Sun God.
+The Incas worshiped Inti the sun god.
 They believed that the stone tied the sun during the winter solstice.

 This ensured that the sun would not drift too far away.
 Thus, the ceremony of tying the sun was of immense significance to the Incas.
 Machu Picchu’s Intihuatana, with its spiritual and practical relevance, stands as a testimony of the Inca’s astronomical knowledge.
 The Inca’s understanding of celestial bodies was both intricate and impressive.
 They incorporated this knowledge into their daily life and spiritual practices.